Michael-Stroh/Michael-Stroh/README.md

 A few of my none coding hobbies :bowling: are:
 - Archery on the weekends
 - Longboarding through Pretoira
-- Playing tennis with my friends
+- Playing tennis :tennis::tennis: with my friends
 - A calm game of chess

 How to interact with me: